railwayapp/docs/src/docs/reference/plans.md

 - Shared vCPU capacity
 - Up to 1 GB of Disk (Shared between plugins)
 - $5 one-time grant of free credits towards usage
-- Project deploys are stood down if credit limit OR execution hour limit is reached
+- Project deploys are stood down if credit limit
-- Plugin connection strings are changed then hidden when usage is reached _(your data is not deleted)_
+- Databases are turned off when usage is reached _(your data is not deleted)_
 - Max 5 members per project
 - Max 3 concurrent deploys per user
 -- If another deploy is attempted, Railway will remove the oldest deploy.
 This is intended as an anti-spam measure.
 If you need more concurrent deploys, please upgrade.